top of page

 Heart disease and stroke.

-A woman's risk of heart disease and stroke is significantly higher after menopause.
+A woman's risk of health conditions such as heart disease and stroke is significantly higher after menopause.
 Low estrogen levels may cause heart and blood vessels to stiffen and become less elastic.
-This can increase blood pressure, which can in turn damage blood vessels and increase the risk of stroke, heart disease, and heart failure.
+This can increase blood pressure, which can in turn damage blood vessels and result in a higher risk of stroke, heart disease, and heart failure.
 (12) There is insufficient evidence that hormone therapy improves cardiovascular outcomes.
 (13)

 Osteoporosis.